Diamantina National Park – discover endless river channels

 Access & how to get there

-- Coming from Boulia (150 km) – go east on Kennedy Developmental Highway for 25 km.
-Turn right into Springvale Road and drive the remaining 135 km.
+- If you are coming from Boulia, which is approximately 150 km away, turn east on Kennedy Developmental Highway for 25 km.
+Turn right onto Springvale Road and drive the remaining 135 km to reach the park.

-- Coming from Bedourie (275 km) – go south for 22 km and turn left into Diamantina Developmental Road.
-Drive 50 km and turn left into Coorabulka Road.
-After 100 km, turn right and drive the remaining 82 km.
+- If you are coming from Bedourie, which is approximately 275 km away, drive south for 22 km and turn left onto Diamantina Developmental Road.
+After driving 50 km, turn left onto Coorabulka Road, and after driving 100 km, turn right and drive the remaining 82 km to reach the park.

 Accommodation